top of page

 Discover parental consent requirements for a child’s Greek passport application.

-Learn how to change a name on a Greek passport.
+Discover how to update a gender marker on a Greek passport after legal changes.

 GetGreece_Square.png